Pablo Carreño Busta: 2025: Top 100, Challenger Titles and Davis Cup Finals

 At the 2025 Grand Prix Hassan II in Marrakech Carreño Busta recorded his first clay win since October 2022 over local wildcard Younes Lalami Laaroussi.
 He returned to the top 100 on 14 April 2025 at world No. 99 prior to the 2025 Barcelona Open Banc Sabadell where he received a wildcard.
+He lost in the first round to eventual semi-finalist Arthur Fils.